SimpleStateMachine/SimpleStateMachineNodeEditor/README.md

 **2.** Load scheme in your project using [library📚](https://github.com/SimpleStateMachine/SimpleStateMachineLibrary)

 **3.** Describe your app logic and run the state machine🚀
- ## Give a Star! :star:
-If you like or are using this project please give it a star.
-Thanks!

 ## Features💡
 ### Custom Window with Visual Studio design